- See a full list of publications

 Since arriving at York, Kevin has developed his interests in prehistoric landscape archaeology, and human-environment interaction in the Alps and the Mediterranean - projects within these themes have resulted in a number of publications, including a major single-authored book published by CUP.

 His second area of interest relates to the politics (in its broadest sense) of heritage conservation and display, his book on this subject, The Representation of the Past, was published in 1992 by Routledge and is now available as an e-book.

-Walsh has established an international reputation for his work on high altitude landscapes, with two major projects investigating the long term history of human activity in the Alps.
-One of the first to take a fully diachronic approach to Alpine landscapes, he has used an innovative combination of survey, excavation and palaeoecological methods to establish full Holocene sequences of activity, and has used these to understand the changing use and perception of these dramatic landscapes over the long term.
+I have established an international reputation for work on high altitude landscapes, with two major projects investigating the long term history of human activity in the Alps.
+One of the first to take a fully diachronic approach to Alpine landscapes, with my collaborators, we have used an innovative combination of survey, excavation and palaeoecological methods to establish full Holocene sequences of activity, and has used these to understand the changing use and perception of these dramatic landscapes over the long term.
 The most recent element in this research is the AHRC-funded project investigating the development of transhumance in the Western Alps.

 One of the cornerstones of this research has been the commitment to integrate geoarchaeological methods within a theoretically informed approach to landscape and society.
-Focussed in particular on the contribution of soils and sediments, Walsh’s arguments for a ‘Cultural Geoarchaeology’ have achieved a high profile through a series of papers in international journals.
+Focussed in particular on the contribution of soils and sediments, my arguments for a ‘Cultural Geoarchaeology’ have achieved a high profile through a series of papers in international journals.